Kebbin-n-Ko/software/README.md

 Just get yourself an Arduino microcontroller board, add on a little motor shield to connect to the tracks, maybe add a WiFi shield for more controller options (like a free smartphone app!), load the free DCC++EX program into it, and away you go! **Easy as!**

 This software is mature and stable, and is well able to run anything from mini switching puzzle layouts, right up to gigantic museum layouts!
-It's open source code, so you can view and contribute to the magic on GitHub!
-Even if it's "just" helping with documentation, which is always welcomed...
+It's **open source code**, so you can *view and contribute* to the magic right here on [GitHub](https://github.com/DCC-EX/CommandStation-EX)!
+Even if it's "just" helping with [documentation](https://github.com/DCC-EX/dcc-ex.github.io), which is always welcomed...

 ## EX-RIDE